Apple's new accessibility features make technology better for everyone

 Back Tap

 I'm sure you've heard about this one.
 Apple added a feature that lets you double or triple-tap the back of your iPhone to trigger an action.
-Users can
+Users can assign a specific action mapped to double or triple-tap the back of their iPhone.

 There are already nearly two dozen actions you can choose from, but Back Tap also supports Shortcuts.
 That means you can trigger any Shortcut you want by double or triple-tapping the back of your iPhone.